federgraph/trimm-420-data-format-delphi/Implementation.md

 Log: It clears the log, at least almost.
 Actually, it replaces the current log output in the LogMemo control with some status information.

 dat: This is not normally used.
 The program will always use the long, explicit form when copying data to the clipboard.
 The short form is used by humans, when providing input.
 This is not even a regular report.
 Maybe it should be.

 Dat: This also is not currently a regular report, and as such part of the enumeration of available reports, managed by the ReportManager.
 Maybe it should be.
-I have provided this here in the test application because I think it makes sense.
+I have provided this in the test application because I think it makes sense.

 Sta: Status.
 The DataText report.
 This is a regular report.
 It takes the data from the Model via RggData.
 I am in need of a good caption, already used Dat for something else.

 Jsn: This is also a regular report, it will show the current data from the Model, formatted as Json.
 Actually, it is a subset of the data, containing mostly the info which is surfaced as Trimm-Item.
 The older original application still has features that are not currently surfaced in the published app.
 Here we are dealing with the basics only, the kinematics of the abstraction, with no forces and material properties involved.
 But at least the report shows actual data from Rigg, the current state of the model used by the app, not just what happens to be in the temp data transfer object - RggData - from whatever the latest IO operation was.
-I think I am using too many words here.
-And that is because the test app does not have a real implementation of TRigg.
-I needed to put an instance of TRggData into the dummy Rigg to keep some state.
-Before I did that there was nothing, and my test application showed the content of RggData in TMain1 instead, which did not change at all.
-It turned out that I need to be able to apply some changes to Rigg in order to test TRggData, together with the IO code that uses it.

-MT0: Has been used in the previously published app.
+MT0 alias *ct0*: MT0 has been used as a caption in the previously published app.
 This is one of the operations that effect RggData instances.
-I think it should better be named ct0.
-MT0 is the Memory button which saves the current state to Trimm slot T0.
+It is the button which saves the current state to Trimm slot T0.
 It copies to T0.

-M: Has been used in the previously published app.
+M alias *cap*: M has been used in the previously published app.
 The problem with M is that it is already used by another action, in the app that has more features.
-So I may use the new caption for the button - cap - in the future, which fits in nicely with the other three lower case character short captions for the IO operations.
+I will use the new caption for the button - cap - in the future, which fits in nicely with the other three lower case character short captions for the IO operations.

-We need to get the short captions right, before some people will come up with the idea of introducing icons.
-Here in the test app I have hardcoded the short captions and hints.
-Once this naming process has concluded I will source them from from defined string constants.
-That will be the next step.
-Internationalizing and Localizing is even further away.
-I will keep this test project in sync with the full app, which is in the other repo.
+We need to get the short captions right, before someone will come up with the idea of introducing icons.